api-search/rules/README.md

   function: falsy
 ```
 ## There is an aid. (apis-json-specification-aid-info)
 Ensures that each APIs.json has a unique identifier expressed as an `aid`.
 APIs.json identifiers are a standardized format for allowing API producers to establish a unique identifier for each API contract they provide using APIs.json, which will then be prepended to each APIs defined.
-You can find details about the standard for APIs.json unique identifier on API Commons [need link], and explore <a href="https://guidance.apievangelist.com/guidance/identifiers/apis-json-identifier/" target="_blank">APIs.json Unique Identifiers</a> via API Evangelist.
+You can find details about the standard for <a href="https://apisjson.org/schema/aid/">APIs.json unique identifier on API Commons</a>, and explore <a href="https://guidance.apievangelist.com/guidance/identifiers/apis-json-identifier.html" target="_blank">APIs.json Unique Identifiers</a> via API Evangelist.

 ```
 description: >-